behzodfaiziev/net-kit/packages/net-kit/README.md

 ## **Features**

-- 🔄 Automatic token refresh with queue-safe retry
+- 🔄 Completer single-flight token refresh (one refresh for concurrent 401s)
+- 🔒 RFC 9110-safe POST retry policy (`allowRetryOn401` opt-in)
+- 🚫 Per-request `skipTokenRefresh` for public 401 endpoints
 - ⚙️ `onBeforeRefreshRequest` to mutate refresh payload
 - 🛠 Parsing responses into models or lists using `INetKitModel`
 - 🧪 Configurable base URLs for development and production